rogerwcpt/windowsiot.speech2gpio/README.md

 #### Tested Hardware

-- Official Raspberry Pi WiFi dongl (Broadcom)
+- Official Raspberry Pi WiFi USB adapter (Broadcom)
 - Microsoft Lifecam 3000 USB Camera (for the microphone only)

 ## Notes

 Uses Pins 5 and 27

+A grammer file can also be used to load the contraints.